shixnya/transfer-entropy-toolbox/MATLAB/readme.txt

 Compile the mex file (C program) with gcc or lcc (Matlab default C compiler).
 >> mex transent.c % if you use mex for the first time, you might be prompted to choose a compiler.
 Put all the programs into your Matlab path (or current directory).
-You are ready to use!
+That's it!
-For demonstration of the code, please open and run simple_demo.m.
+For demonstration of the code, please download Izhik_100_0.mat from our project web page, open and run 'simple_demo.m'.

 2. Another Spiking Data Format (ASDF)
 =====================================
 Another Spike Data Format is basically cell array of spike timing of each neuron.
 In order to calculate TE correctly, I recommend to use only integer for the timing.
 To ensure that, you can do
 >> asdf = ChangeBinning(asdf, 1);

 Last two cells contains special information of the data.